danielleit241/aws-fcj-report/content/2-Proposal/_index.md

 Current weather stations require manual data collection, becoming unmanageable with multiple units.
 There is no centralized system for real-time data or analytics, and third-party platforms are costly and overly complex.

 **Solution**
 The solution uses AWS Cloud combined with microservices architecture to build an automated personal financial management platform, integrating AI in voice processing and bill recognition.
-The system is deployed on AWS ECS Fargate for backend services (.NET Aspire), FastAPI for AI processing, and Next.js for frontend.
+The system is deployed on AWS ECS Fargate for backend services (.NET), FastAPI for AI processing, and Next.js for frontend.
 Compared to popular financial platforms like Money Lover or Misa Money Keeper, this application focuses on complete automation of financial data entry through detailed Vietnamese AI voice-to-text and bill scanning, helping reduce manual operations and errors.
 The system is suitable for individual users and small groups, and can be expanded when needed for enterprise scale or digital banking applications.

 **Benefits and Return on Investment (ROI)**
 The solution brings many practical benefits both technically and in business value: